open-opportunity/knowledge/basics/ethics/valid-sound-offering.md

 ## Valid Ideas

 Many beliefs that we hold are not valid - even if only as much as it is reasonable to assert that they are ***not yet*** valid.
-We should seek out ideas that
+We should seek out  and prefer ideas that have been validated by research, and have been supported by peer review, and are longditudinal
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1ODkzMDkwNTMsLTQ1MTc5Mzk1MCwtMT
+eyJoaXN0b3J5IjpbMTc0MzI0NjQ1LC00NTE3OTM5NTAsLTE4Mz
-gzNTI3MjY3OV19
+UyNzI2NzldfQ==
 -->